 CO-CREATING THE DESIRED FUTURE FOR SOUTHERN TRANSYLVANIA

-Within the Leverage Points for Sustainability Transformation project, we are co-creating a transdisciplinary case study in one of the two selected regions of the project, namely Transylvania, Romania.
-The case study started in January 2016 and will end in March 2019.
-It is located in Hârtibaciului-Târnava Mare-Olt plateau area, spreading on 270,000 ha among the cities of Brașov, Sibiu and Sighișoara.
+Within the Leverage Points for Sustainability Transformation project, we were co-creating a transdisciplinary case study in one of the two selected regions of the project, namely Transylvania, Romania.
+The case study started in January 2016 and ended in March 2019.
+It was located in Hârtibaciului-Târnava Mare-Olt plateau area, spreading on 270,000 ha among the cities of Brașov, Sibiu and Sighișoara.

-PAST: BUDILDING A COHERENT UNDERSTANDING OF SOUTHERN TRANSYLVANIA AS A SYSTEM
+PAST: BUILDING A COHERENT UNDERSTANDING OF SOUTHERN TRANSYLVANIA AS A SYSTEM

 PRESENT: ACKNOWLEDGING AND RESPECTING LOCAL EFFORTS FOR SUSTAINABILITY

-The goal of the Transylvania transdisciplinary case study is to support and enable sustainability-transformation processes in Southern Transylvania, according to this normative knowledge that we previously co-generated and validated.
+The goal of the Transylvania transdisciplinary case study was to support and enable sustainability-transformation processes in Southern Transylvania, according to this normative knowledge that we previously had co-generated and validated.
 Sustainability grassroots initiatives are numerous and locally relevant.
 These are any initiatives or activities in Southern Transylvania dealing with either one or more of the following: nature conservation, cultural heritage conservation, supporting small-scale, traditional or organic farming, agritourism and ecotourism, rural community development.
-We propose amplifying and scaling mechanisms that are designed to lever local contributions to sustainability in the direction of the shared vision for Transylvania’s future, within the contingencies and conditions of the case-study.
+We proposed amplifying and scaling mechanisms that were designed to lever local contributions to sustainability in the direction of the shared vision for Transylvania’s future, within the contingencies and conditions of the case-study.

-We are co-creating together with approximately 30 to 40 NGOs to which we are very grateful.
+We were co-creating together with approximately 30 to 40 NGOs to which we are very grateful.
 Our core local partners are the Mihai Eminescu Trust (MET) and the Transylvanian Highlands .
-Jointly, we have been delivering a range of workshops and research exercises such as (in red in the below timeline):
+Jointly, we were delivering a range of workshops and research exercises such as (in red in the below timeline):